 Cats may learn that when their owner is anxious, they are more likely to receive cuddles.
 After all, stroking a cat helps to reduce our blood pressure, and encourages us to feel calmer, so we are likely to seek out our cat when we are feeling stressed.

 Can Cats Sense Danger?

-All mammals have an inbuilt ‘fight or flight’ response, so they are sensitized to danger.
+All mammals have an inbuilt fight-or-flight response, so they are sensitized to danger.
 Because a cat’s senses are heightened, they are acutely aware of threats in the environment.
-As such, you could say that cats sense danger much more effectively than humans.
+You could say that cats sense danger much more effectively than humans.

 Are Cats an Omen for Danger?